Skip to main content

 Request Appt

-The Prostate center at MINT is St. Louis first and only outpatient center to offer PAE treatment for Benign Prostatic Hyperplasia (BPH).
+The Prostate center at MINT is St. Louis's first and only outpatient center to offer PAE treatment for Benign Prostatic Hyperplasia (BPH).
 Ask us about PAE treatment today!

 At MINT we put patient convenience as our highest priority.
-We truly believe in compassionate and evidence based medicine.
-We have 4 convenient locations and we will be adding more in the future.
-Sometimes, we are contacted by patients that live very far away.
+We truly believe in compassionate and evidence-based medicine.
+We have 2 convenient locations and we will be adding more in the future.
+Sometimes, we are contacted by patients who live very far away.
 For those patients, we provide access to telemedicine so that we can perform the entire initial consultation at your place of convenience.
 Call us today to schedule a visit or telemedicine consultation.
 You can also request an online consultation.

 Frequently Asked Questions